muba2ham/orangepi-debian-print-server/README.md

     echo "[5/9] Installing Brother laser driver..."
     sudo apt install -y printer-driver-brlaser

-- add your printer to cups along with selecting printer driver, make sure printer is plugged into orangepi https://printserver.local:631
+- add your printer to cups along with selecting printer driver, make sure printer is plugged into orangepi and script completed installation https://printserver.local:631
     - add printer
     - use your orangepi credientials
     - select your printer, name and go through the printer setup UI (make sure you select share printer)

-- access the printer from another device http://printserver.local:8080
+- access the printer from another device once script executes and completes installation http://printserver.local:8080
     - print test page (printer is connected to orangepi)
-    - reboot orangepi and check if all services start after reboot (headless and reboot recovery print server)
+    - reboot orangepi and check if all services restart after reboot (headless and reboot recovery print server)

 ---